The Importance of Mindfulness

 Interest in mindfulness is growing rapidly because people are looking for ways to cope with challenges, complications, and ambiguity in their lives.
 With mental health problems on the rise and stress topping the list of reasons for long-term absence, people are turning to mindfulness as an antidote to all the multitasking, thinking and struggling.
 Mindfulness practices result in improved concentration, stress reduction, effective communication and overall health improvement.

 Mindfulness at Work

 In today’s economic climate, individuals operate in a perpetual work atmosphere with increasingly extra pressure to do more.
 At the same time, managers are striving to be principally dynamic and realistic.
-Organisation databases can help cultivate diverse skills, but there are some values that essentially come from the individuals.
+Organization databases can help cultivate diverse skills, but there are some values that essentially come from the individuals.
 These qualities can be referred to as states of being – alertness, awareness, positivity, attentiveness or open-mindedness.
-One particular state of being that is being embraced by organisations, as a distinctive organisational value, is mindfulness.
+One particular state of being that is being embraced by organizations, as a distinctive organizational value, is mindfulness.